Edson College of Nursing and Health Innovation policies

 The Edson College of Nursing and Health Innovation may need to implement new policies, protocols and procedures to comply with accreditation, regulatory or clinical health care agency requirements; therefore, policies, protocols and procedures are subject to change.
 Students should confirm current policies, protocols and procedures for clinical placements with the respective student handbook.

-Students should contact the college's Student Academic Services office at 602-496-0888 or edsoncollege@asu.edu with any questions on college policies.
+Students should contact the college's Student Academic Services office at 602-496-0888 or edsoncollege@asu.edu with any questions about college policies.

 Academic and professional integrity